Chinese Business Visa for Indian Citizens: Complete Guide 2026

 Beyond visa fees, budget for:

-- Travel to CVASC: For applicants outside metro cities
+- Travel to CVASC for applicants outside metro cities

-- Multiple submissions: If documents are rejected and resubmission is required
+- Multiple submissions if documents are rejected and resubmission is required

 Overcoming Common Application Challenges